daleao/sdv/Modules/Combat/README.md

 <font size="1">

 \* *Quincy projectile cannot crit nor knock back enemies, but is affected by damage modifiers.
 Below 2/3 max health, the projectile gains a 50% damage boost, increasing to 100% when below 1/3 (the projectile will change color to reflect these improvements).
-If [PRFS](../Professions) is enabled and the player has the Desperado profession, the Quincy projectile's size will be increased proportionally by overcharge **instead of** its velocity.*
+If [PRFS](../Professions) is enabled and the player has the Rascal profession, Quincy projectiles can be fired even if a different ammo is equipped in the second ammo slot.
+If the second ammo is a Ruby gemstone, the 10% damage boost will be applied as normal.
+If the player also has the Desperado profession, the Quincy projectile's size will be increased proportionally by overcharge **instead of** its velocity.*

-\** *Additional projectiles inherit 40% of the main projectile's damage, but 100% of the crit. chance, crit. power, knockbak and overcharge.*
+\** *Additional projectiles inherit 40% of the main projectile's damage, but 100% of its crit. chance, crit. power, knockback and overcharge.*
 </font>

-Gemstone forges cannot directly be applied to slingshots, but **gemstones can be equipped as ammo**, and will apply their analogous bonuses when equipped, and will also [resonate](#resonances) if applicable.
-With the [Rascal](../Professions) profession, you may slot up to two gemstones at a time to possibly achieve a level-2 forge.

-* **Emeralds**, instead of attack speed, grant **firing speed** (idem for Emerald Rings), which also affects **overcharge** if the [Professions](../Professions) module's Desperado profession is used;

-Lastly, the **Galaxy Soul** can be applied to the Galaxy Slingshot, as with other Galaxy weapons, to eventually create the **Infinity Slingshot.**

 <sup><sup>[🔼 Back to top](#margo--combat-cmbt)</sup></sup>